-- In a medium bowl, combine flours and taco seasoning of choice.
-(I prefer blackened fish seasoning for these, but if you already have some regular taco seasoning mix on hand, it’ll work as a time-saver.)
+In a medium bowl, combine flours and taco seasoning of choice.
+(I prefer blackened fish seasoning for these, but taco seasoning is another option.)

-- When pan is hot, add about 2 to 3 tablespoons of avocado oil (or olive oil if heat is on low-medium).
+When cast-iron skillet is hot, add about 2 to 3 tablespoons of avocado oil (or olive oil if heat is on low-medium).
 Dredge each piece of fish into the flour seasoning mixture thoroughly.
 Place fish pieces into hot pan, careful not to crowd.

 Option 1: Partially cook each fish piece for 1 to 2 minutes on each side, carefully turning only once with a sturdy spatula, just to brown and crisp the outside.
 Place on foil-lined sheet pan.
 (I like this method because you can pause here to prep the fish ahead of time; refrigerate pan if needed, and then continue later when ready to eat.)
 Finish cooking in 375-degree oven for approximately 10 minutes (time may vary depending on size of fish pieces) while you prepare toppings of choice.